prysmaticlabs/documentation/website/docs/install/install-with-script.md

         </ul>
       </TabItem>
     </Tabs>
-    <p>Your geth execution node will begin syncing after you issue this command.
-This should take about two hours to complete. [<a href='#footnote-X'>TODO: Detailed geth installation guidance is available on geth’s documentation portal.</a>]</p>
+    <p>Your geth execution node will begin syncing after you issue this command [<a href='#footnote-10'>10</a>].
+This should take about two hours to complete.
+You can proceed to the next step while geth syncs.</p>
   </TabItem>
 </Tabs>